oduwa/RWAndroidTryout/Part1_edited.markdown

 Here we format the date using both the format string you just added and the existing instance of Time, work out the position it should be drawn, which in this case is just above the time, and then draw it!
 Also, it is worth noting that you have to add 1 to the month because months are indexed from 0 (so January is 0 and December is 11).

 Build and run by clicking **Run\Run 'wear'**, and then when prompted, select the Android Wear emulator that's already running and click **OK**.
-Once the updated watch face has been installed you should see something similar to the following in the emulator:
+Once the updated watch face has been installed, you should see something similar to the following in the emulator:

 ![](Images/time_date.png)